 #22 Jodi reported to the MCPD she’d been made uncomfortable by a person in a small, newer white truck on a Saturday evening in October 1994.
 (The truck has been erroneously described sometimes by some police investigators and officials as a black truck.)
 The truck and the driver have never been identified.
 Beside the 1994 incident, Jodi also told some friends and a self defense instructor in the months before her abduction about concerns that she might have been followed.
 Despite those incidents, police have been publicly skeptical about the possibility a stalker may have abducted Jodi.

 #23 Jodi would have been easy to stalk.
 Her home address, apartment unit and phone number were listed in the public Mason City phone directory.
+Jodi had lived in her apartment, which faced the parking lot, since November 1993.
 She also had the same work schedule every day and frequently talked about her social and community event plans when she was delivering the news.